 - A duty of care.
 It is your duty to report any concerns to the children's safeguarding lead (contact details below) and not to take action or investigate further.
-Should you be unable to report directly to the children's safeguarding lead then you must report you concern to a member of staff, no matter how small it may seem. - A responsibility to be aware of the Prevent strategy and the obligation to report any concerns to staff members of the Huntington's Disease Association

-Branch and support group volunteers (Branch officers and Committee members and Support Group Leaders) must read the Huntington's Disease Association Safeguarding Children' Policy and attend Safeguarding training at least every three years as organised by the Huntington's Disease Association.
+Should you be unable to report directly to the children's safeguarding lead then you must report you concern to a member of staff, no matter how small it may seem. - A responsibility to be aware of the Prevent strategy and the obligation to report any concerns to staff members of the Huntington's Disease Association Support group volunteers must read the Huntington's Disease Association Safeguarding Children' Policy and attend Safeguarding training at least every three years as organised by the Huntington's Disease Association.